huntdatacenter/docs/docs/coordination/compliance/overview.md

 **Purpose of processing**

 This information is aimed at the overall processing purpose of the information under your data spaces and labs.
-This is addition to the information on the processing in individual labs that are collected in our lab agreements.
+This is addition to the information on the processing in individual labs that are collected in our lab orders.

 - *purpose.pro:* This defines the overall purpose of the planned data processing, such as research, health services, innovation etc. For NTNU, state "Research" for normal cases.
 - *purpose.cat:* This defines the broad categories of data subjects of the processing.
 This may for example be research participants, patients etc. NTNU controllers, "Research participants" is the most common category.